ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

    4. Implement the function `Complex.multiply(a : ComplexNumber, b : ComplexNumber) : ComplexNumber`.
    5. Implement the function `Complex.showComplex(c : ComplexNumber) : void` to scroll a complex number as a string (e.g. `"-14-i31"`, `i`, `-i6`, `4+i7`, etc.).
 2. `[<lernact-prac>]`Using the `ComplexNumber` and the `Complex` methods, define the numbers `6+i7` and `-8-i5`, and:
    1. Add them.
-The program should scroll the first number, then show `+` for 500 ms, then scroll the second number, then show `=` for 500 ms, and finally scroll the result. _Note that you cannot use `scrollString` for the plus.
+The program should scroll the first number, then show `+` for 1500 ms, then scroll the second number, then show `=` for 1500 ms, and finally scroll the result. _Note that you cannot use `showString` for the plus.
 You will have to define your own icon `Plus`._

-   _I don't understand this note.
-Do you mean that they can't use `showString`?
-If so, I don't understand why not, `+` is in ascii and can therefore be shown like any other character.
-If this is supposed to be a custom icon, I think more clarity on that will be necessary._

    2. Find their conjugates.
-For each number, the program should scroll the number, then show `C` for 500 ms, and finally scroll the result. _See the previous note._
+For each number, the program should scroll the number, then show `C` for 1500 ms, and finally scroll the result. _See the previous note._
    3. Multiply them.
-The program should scroll the first number, then show a custom icon `Mult` (a X centered at (2, 2) and spanning the 3x3 square with origin at (1, 1)) for 500 ms, then scroll the second number, then show `=` for 500 ms, and finally scroll the result.
+The program should scroll the first number, then show a custom icon `Mult` (a X centered at (2, 2) and spanning the 3x3 square with origin at (1, 1)) for 1500 ms, then scroll the second number, then show `=` for 1500 ms, and finally scroll the result.
 3. `[<lernact-prac>]`**[Optional challenge, max 10 extra step points]** In the namespace `Complex`:
    1. Write a class to represent `[<cept>]`_fractions_, called `Fraction`.
 Fractions should show in their `[<cept>]`_reduced form_.
 If a `Fraction` object is defined in `[<cept>]`_irreduced form_, it should be reduced internally in the constructor.
    2. Implement the function `Complex.showFraction(f : ComplexNumber) : void` to scroll a reduced fraction as a string (e.g. `"15/16"`, `7`, `13/14`, `9/5`, etc.).